 This city is a pretty big deal.
 At least that's what authors, musicians, artists, and historians have been saying for thousands of years.
 And of course we totally agree!
 It's a breathing museum, frozen in time, and home to some of the most famous architecture and life-changing gelato.

 As they say, "All roads lead to Rome".
 So if you haven't been there yet, it absolutely needs to be on your ultimate bucketlist!
 Along with our other favorite Italian cities.
 After visiting Rome, you'll understand why this "Eternal City" is still called "the capital of the world".
 There is no where else quite like it.
-Make sure you check out our list of the do's and don'ts of Rome in order to make your trip the very best possible!

 Want to live in Europe as a volunteer for an entire semester?
-Learn more here:

-What Does It Take To Be An ILP Volunteer?
+Learn more here: What Does It Take To Be An ILP Volunteer?

 Maybe the only problem with Rome is that there is so much to do!
 But if you plan things well, you can pretty much see all of the best things in just a couple of days.
 Want to know how to make the most of your visit?
 We've put together this guide to help you plan the perfect getaway that is what all our dreams are made of!